Amending Transactions

 Purchase Payments

-• Purchase Payments will be reversed when an invoice and payment are unallocated.
+• PP made via Bulk Payments will be reversed when an invoice and payment are unallocated and the amount reduced to 0 in the Transaction Browser.
 (Section 7)

 Bank Payments